kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

   - You'll need to beat Redros's time on the second race, but your swoop accelerates faster
 - Kill Brejik using grenades
   - Start by running a little bit away so you don't get hit by your own grenades
-  - Throw a Poison Grenade first, then a Sonic Grenade, then a Frag Grenade
+  - Throw a Poison Grenade first, then queue 2-3 Frag Grenades
+    - Make sure you have at least 1 leftover for Calo in Davik's Estate
-  - Brejik is guaranteed to get Poisoned, and has a 50% chance to save vs. the Sonic Grenade
+  - Brejik is guaranteed to get Poisoned, and has a 70% chance to save vs. each Frag Grenade
-  - Brejik has a 70% chance to save vs. the Frag unless he failed the Sonic save; then the -6 Dex from the Sonic makes his Frag save 55%
+  - If either of the first two Frag Grenades hits him for 20 damage, don't throw a third one; save it for Calo instead
   - He has really high defense, making a basic attack only 15%/5% to hit, so grenades are the best option
-  - After you throw the last grenade, kill Redros with Flurry and finish off Bastila's guards if necessary; let the Poison finish Brejik unless he's the last one standing
+  - After you throw the last grenade, kill Redros and finish off Bastila's guards if necessary; let the Poison finish Brejik unless he's the last one standing
-  - This fight can be 3 rounds if Brejik fails both saves on the Sonic and Frag, or as bad as 8 rounds if he saves both
+  - This fight can be 3 rounds if Brejik fails both saves on the Frags, or as bad as 8 rounds if he saves two frags and you can't throw a third
 - Loot Brejik's corpse
 - Talk to Bastila
   - This takes you back to the apartment hideout